 MCP Middleware Integration

 Add DRS verification to an MCP server.
-The Go middleware handles all verification — your tool handler code does not change.
+The Go middleware verifies the

 How it works